DavisNT/Public-Key-Pins/README.md

 ## Introduction

-[RFC 7469 Public Key Pinning Extension for HTTP](https://tools.ietf.org/html/rfc7469) is an internet standard for instructing HTTP clients to associate servers with specific SSL certificates.
+[RFC 7469 Public Key Pinning Extension for HTTP](https://tools.ietf.org/html/rfc7469) is an Internet standard for instructing HTTP clients to associate servers with specific SSL certificates.
 Such associations should be able to mitigate most [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) on HTTP over SSL/TLS connections.